jethornton/flexgui/docs_flex/source/controls.rst

 	Save As, save_as_pb, Saves the NC Code to a new file

-Adding the Bool type Dynamic Property `led_indicator` to the above control buttons will add the default LED to that button.
+Adding the Bool type Dynamic Property `led_indicator` to the above control buttons will add the default round LED to the upper right corner of the button.
 Each control button can have different options.
 The default colors are Red when Off and Green when On.
-The default shape is round.

 .. csv-table:: **LED Button Dynamic Properties**
    :width: 100%